HSA compliant - CPD accredited Trusted by 50,000+ professionals

 Abrasive Wheels Training is essential workplace education that teaches employees and employers the correct techniques for abrasive wheel use, carrying, pushing, and pulling loads safely.
 In Ireland, this training is not just recommended - it is a legal requirement under the Safety, Health and Welfare at Work (General Application)(Amendment) Regulations 2016 - SI 36/2016.

-Every year, thousands of workplace injuries in Ireland are caused by improper Abrasive Wheels techniques. abrasive wheel injuries, muscle strains, and fall-related injuries account for a significant portion of workplace compensation claims and lost working days.
+Every year, thousands of workplace injuries in Ireland are caused by improper Abrasive Wheels techniques. abrasive wheel injuries, muscle strains, and abrasive wheel injuries account for a significant portion of workplace compensation claims and lost working days.
 Proper Abrasive Wheels Training dramatically reduces these risks by equipping workers with the knowledge and practical skills they need.

 Our online Abrasive Wheels Course provides comprehensive training that meets all Health and Safety Authority (HSA) requirements - whether you work in healthcare, warehousing, construction, retail, or any industry involving physical work.